dotnet/roslyn/Manual-Testing.md

 | | :mag: :fast_forward: **Find All References** <br />- Lists references to a symbol in "Find Symbol Results" window<br />- Shows results in hierarchy grouped by definition [Visual Studio 2015]<br />- Results should be groupable/filterable/classified appropriately [Visual Studio 2017] <br />- Find All References on literals [Visual Studio 2017 version 15.3] | | | |
 | **Viewing** | :mag: :fast_forward: **Colorization** <br />- Keywords, literals, and identifiers colored appropriately in code<br />- Colors should theme appropriately<br />- The "Blue Theme (Additional Contrast)" should have sufficiently dark colors | | | |
 | | :fast_forward: **Error Squiggles** <br />- Squiggles appear as expected on reasonable spans | | | |

-##  <a name="featuresignoff">IDE Features (Feature Signoff)</a>
-For the remaining set of IDE features, only crashes and asserts are considered blocking.
-However, *all* issues discovered must be filed and linked here.
-*All feature descriptions and testing suggestions are merely examples.
-Each language feature should be carefully considered independently against each IDE feature to find interesting intersections*

 ### Code Transformations
 | Category | Feature/Description | C# Signoff/Notes | VB Signoff/Notes | F# Signoff/Notes |